FloatingDust36/FloatingDust36/README.md

 - 📫 How to reach me **johnpeter.diongzon.pestano@gmail.com**

-- ⚡ Fun fact **I may be a gloomy person on the outside, but I'm actually an individual who just loves doing his passions**
+- ⚡ Fun fact **I may be a gloomy person on the outside, but I'm just an individual who love doing his passions**